GUFO000/D_n_I-M5_Atom/Part1_Second_TemperatureSensor/README.md

 d.
 Exiting an active mode:
 The user turns the device face-down, and the device returns to background reading mode with screen off.

+Two codes are provided.
+The first is the working prototype whihc only makes use og the M5 Stack Atom, while the second is being refined and includes a webpage to be consulted to have a better overview of the time passed.